Top rated product

 Extension leads are considered a fire hazard by some manufacturers.
 The risk comes from overheating because most extension cords are not designed to be used for the duration it takes to charge an EV.

-Additionally, only use 3-pin sockets you have confidence in.
+Additionally, only use 3-pin plugs to charge your electric car you have confidence in.
 3-pin sockets are not designed to deliver maximum current for hours at a time.

 Most EV manufacturers don’t recommend extension cords because they have no control over the quality of third-party products.
 If in doubt, ask the manufacturer of the product for advice before using it.